bryan-gilbert/bryangilbertsoftware/projects.md

 ## Project: No Password Authorization
 - Organization: Open source
 - October 2020 to present
 - Situation: Continually encounter the need to add user authentication into projects.
+This is work-in-progress project.
+Watch (https://npuser.org) for information as this project is developed.